 Criteria Document Review 13 Observations during site visit Interviews - Example Questions These are selected examples of questions that auditors may ask during the interview, however, it is at the discretion of the CBs and the auditor to develop more comprehensive questionnaires related to labour aspects as required in Principle 6.
-Are there nearby shops to buy necessities and are they regularly stocked?
+6.3 Freedom of Please refer to the Desk General impression and understanding Are there nearby shops to buy necessities and are they regularly stocked?
 If yes, are prices reasonable?
 Does management provide transport to the work site?
 Is it free or subsidised?
 Any other facilities provided?
 Are you satisfied overall with the housing, facilities provided and living environment?
-6.3 Freedom of Association and Collective Bargaining Please refer to the Desk Review section for related documents.
-General impression and understanding related to union/worker committees Organisational chart for union/worker committees Notice boards displaying information on unions, contact information and activities Management: How have you communicated to workers about freedom of association and collective bargaining?
+Management: Association and Collective Bargaining Review section for related documents. related to union/worker committees Organisational chart for union/worker committees Notice boards displaying information on unions, contact information and activities How have you communicated to workers about freedom of association and collective bargaining?
 Are there any local trade unions and worker representatives/ worker organisations?
 If yes, how many workers are members of these?
 What is your commitment to recognise and encourage workers to join worker unions?
 When was the last workers union election?
 How frequent are the meetings between the management and the union?
 What was the most recent issue raised by the union and what action was taken by the Management Unit to resolve the issue?
 Workforce: Are you aware of any workers unions or committees and their functions?
 Are there any restrictions to join these unions/committees?